vishnuvardhanburri/Autonomous-Engineering-Control-Plane-AECP/README.md

 ---

-### Final note (important)
+# Final Note

-This repository represents a **reference architecture and execution model**, intended for **technical validation and deal confirmation**.
+This repository represents a **reference architecture and execution model** intended for technical validation and deal confirmation.

-Production implementation is delivered iteratively based on client constraints, scale, and compliance requirements.
+Production implementation is delivered iteratively based on client scale, compliance requirements, and infrastructure constraints.

 ---

-If you ship *this* README, you look like someone who designs **control systems**, not just AI demos.

-If you want:

-* a short **“Implementation Status”** section
-* a **client-ready explanation paragraph** for sharing this repo
-* or a **one-week delivery breakdown** aligned with this architecture

-say the word.